 Maggie and Omar pick up evidence from the crime scene.
 In real life, an Evidence Response Team (ERT) member would have collected evidence carefully photographing and labeling it first and maintaining a strict chain of custody. (#17) A bomb tech would be present to assess the post-blast site and the evidence collected to determine the type of explosive device used. (#18) Listen to FBI Retired Case File Review – Episode 086 to learn more about what a bomb tech does.

-The depictions of MS-13 telling new members not to get face tattoos was accurate.
+The depiction of MS-13 telling new members not to get face tattoos was accurate.
 Nicely done!
 However, Maggie’s threats to a gang member would not have been very effective in real life.
 Intimidation rarely works.
 She needed to discover what he wanted and then what she could use to bargain with him for his cooperation.
-Perhaps, help to his family in El Salvador would have been a better bargaining chip. (#7) To learn more about MS-13 listen to FBI Retired Case File Review – Episode 103.
+Perhaps, help to his family in El Salvador would have been a better bargaining chip. (#7) To learn more about MS-13, listen to FBI Retired Case File Review – Episode 103: Bob Clifford – MS-13, Mara Salvatrucha.

-There were a few other issues noted that will be discussed in future episodes, but this one gets a thumbs up from me.
+There were a few other issues noted that will be discussed in future reviews, but this episode gets a thumbs up from me.